tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 This applies to fonts in your browser, Yomichan popups, Anki, etc.

 Create a config file at `~/.config/fontconfig/conf.d/99-japanese-fonts.conf`.
-The name of the file should always start with a two digit number.
+The name of the file should always start with a two-digit number.
 Applications automatically find and read this file to discover available fonts and how they get rendered.
 After you make changes to it,